JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

-#### Technical Note
-Gradients are computed using TensorFlow’s GradientTape, capturing how small input changes influence the raw logits.
-This is achieved by cloning the model and temporarily removing the sigmoid activation from the output layer during backpropagation, allowing direct access to the raw logits.
-This method can appear noisy and doesn't necessarily represent final prediction logic.
-This is addressed in sigmoid-scaled saliency and integrated gradient techniques, and how they all work together synergistically.

----

 #### Real-World Use Case
 In a research workflow, an ML engineer or clinical auditor might use this map to detect whether the model is reacting to imaging artifacts or unintended features.
 For example, consistent sensitivity to non-lesion areas could inform dataset refinement, retraining with augmentation, or model regularization.
 Additionally, we can use this to determine the effectiveness of model architecture, attention mechanisms, and feature engineering.
 Does a noisy image here ultimately lead to a clear, accurate, segmentation boundary?